zmahnoor14/MAW/README.md

                  input_tablecsv = input_dir + "input_table.csv",
                 Source = "all_insilico")
 ```
 7. This function performs curation of results from SIRIUS.
-It checks if candidate selected has a good score for explained intensity.
-It also checks if there was any similarity to a compound from Suspect list.
+It checks if the candidate selected has a good score for explained intensity.
+It also checks if there was any similarity to a compound from the suspect list.
 ```python
 sirius_curation(input_dir,
                  siriuscsv = input_dir + "MetabolomicsResults/SIRIUS_combined.csv",